ros2-rust/ros2_rust/docs/writing-your-first-rclrs-node.md

 }
 ```

-What's left to do is to call this function every second. `rclrs` doesn't have built-in functionality to do run a function at a fixed interval, but it's easy enough to achieve with a thread and the sleep function.
-Add `use std::time::Duration;` to the imports, and change your main function to spawn a separate thread:
+What's left to do is to call this function every second. `rclrs` doesn't yet have built-in functionality to do run a function at a fixed interval, but it's easy enough to achieve with a thread and the sleep function.
+Change your main function to spawn a separate thread:

 ```rust
 fn main() -> Result<(), rclrs::RclrsError> {